 face becomes red, the body begins to shake and the friend we are angry with becomes our enemy.
 When anger is purified, everything is peaceful and stable which is the realization of the meaning of the changeless, stable, and permanent Buddha Akshobhya.
 The Buddha Akshobhya’s blue color has a symbolical meaning.
 The dhyana buddhas are of the five main colors of blue, red, yellow, green and white.
 Blue symbolizes permanence

 that is changeless just as the sky has always been blue, whether this year or a thousand years ago.
 The Buddha Akshobhya is blue to represent this changelessness.
 Furthermore, the buddha Akshobhya also holds a vajra in his lap which is also a symbol of his indestructible and changeless nature.
 He sits in the full vajra or full lotus posture to symbolize the indestructible nature and his right hand touches the earth which is also a gesture of the changeless.
 In a mandala Akshobhya resides in the east and is painted as being on an elephant throne.
 Incidentally, in a mandala the position away from one is always west regardless of what the real direction is.

 Béguin, Gilles, 2013.
-Art sacré du Tibet – Collection Alain Bordier, [catalogue of the exhibition held at the Fondation Pierre Bergé – Ives Saint Laurent; 14 mars au 21 juillet 2013].
-Paris: Fondation Pierre Bergé – Ives Saint Laurent.
+Art sacré du Tibet – Collection Alain Bordier, [catalogue of the exhibition held at the Fondation Pierre Bergé – Yves Saint Laurent; 14 mars au 21 juillet 2013].
+Paris: Fondation Pierre Bergé – Yves Saint Laurent.
 Editions Findakli.
 Pp. 163 -164

 Bock, Etienne; Falcombello, Jean-Marc; Jenny Magali, 2022.
 Trésors du Tibet.
 Sur les pas de Milarépa..
 Paris: Flammarion.
 P. 163